BinaryArchaism/rpcgate/README.md

   Adaptive algorithm based on Exponentially Weighted Moving Average (EWMA) latency, in-flight load, and penalties for providers errors.
 - **round-robin**
   Simple rotation of requests across providers.
+- **least-connection**
+  Distributes requests based on the number of active in-flight calls per provider.
+It always prefers providers that are currently less loaded.

 > **p2cewma** is a default option.
 > The p2cewma algorithm automatically adapts to provider latency and reliability, giving higher throughput under variable RPC conditions.